bitovi/academy/src/typescript/5-classes.md

 ### Inheritance

 Inheritance is a way to extend functionality of existing classes.
-If the devired class contains it's own constructor function, it MUST call a super method with params matching that of it's parent class.
+If the derived class contains it's own constructor function, it MUST call a super method with params matching that of it's parent class.
 Super is a call to the parent constructor method to ensure the properties are set for the parent.
-The following shows accessing the move mehtod from the parent class and adding run and talk methods to the child class.
+The following shows accessing the move method from the parent class and adding run and talk methods to the child class.

 @sourceref ./5-5-inheritance.html
 @codepen